|NFQ Level||Level 7|

-Joint delivery: UCC and Cork College of Commerce
+Joint delivery: UCC and Cork College Of Further Education and Training Service Morrisons Island Campus

 The Diploma in Social Studies is an interdisciplinary programme designed to introduce you to the social sciences.
 You will have an opportunity to study sociology, social policy, social psychology, social philosophy and economics.
 This diversity of disciplines allows you to develop a critical awareness of the key issues that impact on everyday life in contemporary society.
 In addition, the variety of topics introduced will equip you with the capacity for divergent thinking – a highly desirable attribute in the current economic climate.